CESNET/metacentrum-user-docs/docs/computing/jobs/extend-walltime.md

 Job prolongations older than 30 days are "forgotten" and no longer occupy user's quota.

 !!! warning "CPU-hours are not walltime hours"
-    User quota is set to hours-per-CPU.
+    The user quota is set to hours-per-CPU.
 If you e.g. prolong a job running on 8 CPUs by 1 hour, 8 hours will be subtracted from your cputime fund.

-To get current state of your fund, run `qextend info`:
+To get the current state of your fund, run `qextend info`:

     (BUSTER)user123@skirit:~$ qextend info